Super-Saiyan-Carl/Super-Saiyan-Carl/README.md

 - 👋 Hi, I’m @Super-Saiyan-Carl
+- 📈 My background is in traditional finance (analysis/management).
 - 👀 I’m interested in crypto and coding.
 - 🌱 I’m currently learning html, css, javascript, python
-- 💞️ I’m looking to collaborate on crypto oriented projects
+- 💞️ I’m looking to collaborate on crypto oriented projects.
 - 📫 How to reach me on twitter: @carlmikel

 <!---